Scott Walker (singer): Personal life

 Walker was survived by his daughter, Nicola Lee, from his marriage to Mette Teglbjaerg, which ended in divorce, and his granddaughter, Emmi-Lee, who lives with her mother in Denmark.

 An only child, Walker was always reclusive and reluctant to discuss his private life.
 "He suffered depression, drank too much, took too many drugs and, like many of the great musicians of the 1960s, went missing in action", reported Simon Hattenstone in 2012.
 "He rarely talks to the media" and "has come across as sombre and taciturn."
 When asked, Walker agreed that he had found fame hard to deal with.
 "Well, I was an intense young guy."
+Walker attempted suicide in August 1966, when he was found unconscious in his London apartment with the gas stove on and all the windows closed.

 Death

 Walker died at the age of 76 in London on March 22, 2019.
-His death was announced three days later by his record company 4AD, which announced cancer as the cause of death, while calling him "a unique and challenging titan at the forefront of British music" and summarising his career highlights online.
+His death was announced three days later by his record company 4AD, which announced cancer as the cause of death, while calling him "a unique and challenging titan at the forefront of British music".
 Tributes included those from Thom Yorke, Marc Almond and Neil Hannon.